ChrisAragon18/ChrisAragon18/README.md

 ### Hi there 👋
 - 😄 Pronouns: He/Him
-- 💻 I’m currently working on majoring in Computer Science
+- 💻 I’m currently working on majoring in Computer Science and minoring in Artificial Intelligence.

 <!--